AbeHandler/everything/personalsite2/_pages/about.md

 As a resesearcher, I am interested in user-facing natural language processing applications, especially new tools for searching, analyzing and making sense of large document collections.

-As part of this work, I design and build new user-centered interfaces with collaborators from HCI, develop new algorithms for efficient summarization (user-facing systems come with strict time and space constraints), and research new natural language processing techniques to support new ways of analyzing corpora.
+As part of this work, I design and build [user-centered interfaces](https://arxiv.org/pdf/1708.01944.pdf) with collaborators from [HCI](https://www.cics.umass.edu/people/mahyar-narges), develop [algorithms](https://www.aclweb.org/anthology/D19-1612.pdf) for efficient summarization (user-facing systems come with strict time and space constraints), and research [natural language processing techniques](https://www.aclweb.org/anthology/N18-1159.pdf) to support new ways of [analyzing text](https://www.aclweb.org/anthology/D19-5414.pdf).

 <h5>Teaching</h5>
 In addition to my research interests, I am very excited to be working as a full-time instructor at the University of Colorado, Boulder.
-I am cautiously optimistic about the possibilities of online eductation, and very interested in technologies and methods for effective online pedagogy.
+I am [cautiously optimistic](https://www.khanacademy.org/) about the possibilities of online eductation, and very interested in [technologies](https://github.com/AbeHandler/CanvasCLI) and [methods](https://projecteuler.net/) for effective, low-cost, online pedagogy at scale.

 <h5>Industry</h5>
 I started graduate school after working as a software developer and data journalist, and remain interested in applying computational methods in practical settings.
-I've worked as an intern for startups in finance and media, and like to listen to podcasts about the software industry to keep up.
+I've worked as an intern for startups in finance and media, and like to listen to podcasts and read blogs about the [software](https://softwareengineeringdaily.com/) [industry](https://www.indiehackers.com/podcast) to keep up.